Mo Ibrahim: Awards and honours

-Ibrahim has received honorary degrees, doctorates and fellowships from a range of academic institutions including the University of Birmingham, Bradford University, Cornell University, De Montfort University, Imperial College London, London Business School, the University of Oxford, Royal Academy of Engineering, SOAS University of London, University of Pennsylvania, and Lancaster University.
+Ibrahim has received honorary degrees, doctorates and fellowships from a range of academic institutions, including the University of Birmingham, Bradford University, Cornell University, De Montfort University, Imperial College London, London Business School, the University of Oxford, Royal Academy of Engineering, SOAS University of London, University of Pennsylvania, and Lancaster University.

 Ibrahim was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 2023 New Year Honours for services to charity and philanthropy.

 Personal life

 In 1973, Ibrahim married Hania Morsi Fadl, an Alexandria University graduate from the year above him, whom he had known since childhood.
-They are now divorced, and Fadl is a Sudanese-born British radiologist, running the only breast cancer clinic in Sudan.
+They are now divorced.
+Fadl is a Sudanese-born British radiologist, running the only breast cancer clinic in Sudan.

-They have a daughter, Hadeel Ibrahim, who is executive director of the Mo Ibrahim Foundation, vice chair of the Africa Centre in New York, and a board member of the Clinton Foundation; and two sons Hosh and Sami Ibrahim.
+They have two children, Hosh Ibrahim and Hadeel Ibrahim, both of whom serve on board of the Mo Ibrahim Foundation.
+Hadeel Ibrahim is also a board member of the Clinton Foundation.

+Ibrahim is married to Jane Ibrahim.
+They have a son, Sami Ibrahim.

-Ibrahim resides in the United Kingdom.
+Ibrahim resides between London and Monaco.